 What many men don’t realise is that hair loss can be treated effectively using clinically-proven, MHRA and FDA approved medications.
 Wilshere and his peers certainly don’t need to go down the same route as Wayne Rooney and several other footballers, who opted for expensive hair transplant surgeries.
 Instead, non-surgical hair loss treatment for men is well proven, less painful, and produces more gradual results.

-Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which have been shown in clinical trials to stabilise existing shedding, promote hair regrowth and prevent baldness with on-going use.
+Male pattern baldness has two MHRA licensed and FDA approved medications – finasteride 1mg and minoxidil – which have been shown in clinical trials to stabilise existing shedding, promote hair regrowth and prevent baldness with on-going use.

 Even with a shaved head, his thinning hair is noticeable but, it could, of course, be that Wilshere is not unduly concerned by his thinning.
 The shaven headed look certainly seems to suit him – just as it does for the actors Vin Diesel and Jason Statham, and whether or not – or how – to deal with going bald is an incredibly personal decision.